QTM3x/Quantum-Internet/README.md

 As a starting point, we will consider our application to be quantum key distribution using the BB84 protocol (see more in the applications layer folder). **CURRENT GOAL**: Design a quantum internet that we can use to implement the BB84 protocol fast enough to share 64-bits of secret key between two parties separated by 100 km in under an hour.
 This goal might be altered later if it turns out to be too complicated for an initial goal.

 ## How to contribute

-As we have chose GitHub as own platform, we will be using the features provided by git to make edits or to add to our files.
+As we have chosen GitHub as own platform, we will be using the features provided by git to make edits or to add to our files.
 The workflow is as follows:

 1. Create a fork of the repository
 2. Edit the files in the fork to your own liking